carefulcomputer/instacart/README.md

 ## Installation

+Download this repo.
+1. Select 'Clone or donwload' from upper right side of this page.
+2. Click 'Download ZIP'
+3. Unzip the downloaded file.
+4. Open terminal command and change to unzipped folder.
-Download this repo and run following command.
+5. Run following command.
 (Assuming you have nodejs already installed.
 If not install it from here . https://nodejs.org/en/download/ )

 ```
 npm install
 ```

+Now this code is ready to be run.

 ## Usage
 You will need to enter command line args.